 Welcome to The Honey Pot, the home of Local Honey

-To see how a beehive works and all of its parts, click on the link below to see what all the parts in beehive are.
+To see how a beehive works and all of its parts, click on the link below to see what all of the parts inside a beehive are.

-Click on the link below to see a video of Bakewell Farmers’ Market filmed last year.
+Click on the link below to see a video of Bakewell Farmers’ Market.

 Tony Maggs started The Honey Pot back in 1990 at Markeaton Park Craft Village in Derby, UK, in the East Midlands, to provide a link between beekeeping and the public.